snpsuen/Kubeflow_quickstart/artifact/multiple/readme.md

 	</tr>
 </table>

-To facilitate the passage of data from one job pod to another, pytorch objects returned by a pod, mostly in the form of various data sets or models, are written to a file system via torch.save().
+To facilitate passage of data from one job pod to another, pytorch objects returned by a pod, mostly in the form of various data sets or models, are written to a file system via torch.save().
 They are subsequently fed into the receving pod using torch.load().

 We go for a quick and dirty option whereby a designated hostpath volume, /var/tmp/pytorch, is shared by the job pods via the container mount point /pytorch.
-To ensure access to the same hostpath volume throughout the pipeline, we schedule all the job pods to run on the same kubernetes node by hardcoding the nodename field of the pod template, namely template.spec.nodename.
+To ensure the pods being pinned to the same hostpath volume instance throughout the pipeline, we schedule them explicitly to run on the same Kubernetes node by hardcoding the nodename field of the pod template, namely template.spec.nodename.

-We will leave it to our later work to refine the approach by setting up the job pods to share an NFS volume.
+This rather ugly approach can be refined by using an NFS We will leave it to our later work to refine the approach by setting up the job pods to share an NFS volume.